 When it comes to finding the best robot vacuum, there are a lot of factors to consider.
 Price is a major one, because while most robot vacuums look pretty similar, they range from under £200 to over £600 in price.

 They won't replace the best vacuum cleaner for picking up every last piece of dirt, but the best robot vacuum will give you a well-earned break in sweeping the kitchen floors and picking up day-to-day grime on your carpets.

 Our top 6 robot vacuum picks come from top brands like Dyson, iRobot Roomba, Ecovacs, Neabot, and Proscenic, and we've also included models that can mop and self-empty their dustbins, too.

-Here are the best robot vacuums in 2021
+Here are the best robot vacuums

 Setting up the Proscenic M7 Pro was very straightforward, we just needed a WiFi connection and a space to dock.
 The docking station needs to be flat, with 0.5m on either side of the unit and 1.2m in front.

 The sensors are able to detect corners and obstacles well so that it aims to gently glide past them without causing any damage to your furniture.
 Ith as 24 sensors in total, which helps to avoid collisions and drops.